KratosMultiphysics/CoSimIO/docs/tutorials/cpp/basic_data_exchange_with_kratos.md

 path/to/bin/tests_cpp/connect_disconnect_cpp_test & python3 path/to/connect_disconnect.py
 ```
 <!--
-## Tutorial 9: Data Exchange with Kratos
+## Data Exchange with Kratos
 Here we try to send some data to Kratos and get it back from it.
 Then we can check if both data are the same.
-Again the python file for Kratos side is very similar to the one descirbed in the [python tutorial](https://github.com/KratosMultiphysics/CoSimIO/blob/master/tutorial/python/README.md):
+Again the python file for Kratos side is very similar to the one descirbed in the [python tutorial](../python/integration_co_sim_io.md):

 ```python